 The Leasing Law imposes restrictions on the landlord's ability to increase rent.
-The landlord may only increase rent after the lapse of two years from the lease commencement date or from the date of the last rent increase, whichever is closer.
+The landlord may only increase rent after the second anniversary of the lease or the last increase, whichever is earlier.
 Such increase is capped at 5% for residential leases and 7% for other leases.
 The landlord can only use the right to increase rent five times during the term of the lease.
 This provision applies to all existing leases when renewed and the landlord must inform the tenant through registered mail specifying the new rent three months prior to the end of the second anniversary of the lease.
 The parties are, however, free to agree otherwise and these provisions are default positions only.

-- To handover the property as soon as the lease is signed unless another date was agreed - Repair and maintain the structure of the property - Handover the leased property with its fixtures - Conduct urgent maintenance immediately - Insure the property - Provide tenants with a valid notice of termination if terminating the tenancy
+- To handover the property as soon as the lease is signed unless another date was agreed - Repair and maintain the structure of the property - Handover the leased property with its fixtures

+- Conduct urgent maintenance immediately

+- Insure the property

+- Provide tenants with a valid notice of termination if terminating the tenancy